 The first few hours of the first Sunday of February saw the hump of a statue of a humpbacked witch slide open as the black form of a dog silently jumped out.
-Sirius Black silently stalked through the darkened corridors of Hogwarts approaching Gryffindor Tower.
+Sirius Black silently stalked through the darkened corridors of Hogwarts, quickly approaching Gryffindor Tower.
 He estimated that the party that the Gryffindors had to celebrate their victory against Ravenclaw would have wound up by now.
 Old McGonagall at least would have ensured that if the students didn't.

 Stopping outside the portrait he observed the portrait of a short squat knight dozing against the belly of a snoring fat pony as his ears pricked forward, hoping to discern any noise from the common room within.

 Taking a deep breath, he shifted back and, hoping for the best, extricated the scrap of parchment with the written passwords.

 The portrait's eyes opened as Sirius cleared his throat.
 Clanking loudly, the knight got up and declared, 'I say, who goes there?'
 Suddenly drawing a sword that was longer than he was tall, the man continued in a voice that Sirius felt was unnecessarily loud, 'Declare yourself or face my wrath!'